euro-cordex/data-processing-guide/chapter__introduction_to_climate_modelling.md

 e.g. deforestation

 ### 3. Impact of Natural and Anthropogenic Forcing
-Climate models can only reproduce the observed spatial and temporal patterns of warming when they include natural AND anthropogenic forcings
+Climate models can only reproduce the observed spatial and temporal patterns of warming when they include natural AND anthropogenic forcings<br/>
 ![NaturalandAntropgentic](./fig_workshop/Forcing_klein.png "natural and anthropogentic forcings")

 ### 4. Key Questions about the climate system and its relation to human kind